Adderall Psychosis: Signs & Treatment

 Risk of Adderall Psychosis

 Anyone who abuses a stimulant like Adderall is at risk for a psychotic episode.
 The drug disrupts chemical pathways in the brain, leading to a misinterpretation of sensory information.
 That disconnect between the senses and the brain causes psychosis.

-Research from the American Academy of Pediatrics suggests, however, that people who have a family history of psychotic symptoms are at higher risk of Adderall psychosis than people with no family history of psychosis.
+Additionally, research from the American Academy of Pediatrics suggests that people with a family history of psychotic symptoms are at higher risk of Adderall psychosis than people with no family history of psychosis.

 It’s Never Too Late to Get Help